AdobeDocs/experience-manager-65.en/help/assets/preparing-assets-for-translation.md

 Perform the following steps to prepare your assets for translation:

-1. Create the language root of your language primary.
+1. Create the language root of your primary language.
 For example, the language root of the English language copy in the sample folder hierarchy is `/content/dam/en`.
 Ensure that the language root is correctly configured according to the information in [Create a Language Root](preparing-assets-for-translation.md#creating-a-language-root).

-1. Add assets to your language primary.
+1. Add assets to your primary language.
 1. Create the language root of each target language for which you require a language copy.

 ## Create a language root {#creating-a-language-root}